Yadnesh-Ranshevare/Next.js/README.md

 ---
 # What do you mean by rendering?
 - Whenever you deploy your Next.js project it first create its build version
-- in next js during building our application convert into two type of files a static files (hml, css, etc) and js bundles that hold javascript code to render the component
+- in next js during building our application convert into two type of files a static files (html, css, etc) and js bundles (hold javascript code to render the component)
 1. **Static files:**
     - These include things like HTML, CSS, images, fonts, and pre-rendered pages.
     - These files are mostly served directly by the server or CDN without extra computation.